weizhangzw/cse514_2/README.md

 every model is below print('--------------------------------------------------------------------------------------')

-and every dimension reduction methods is above that.
+and every dimension reduction method is above print line.

 the models are KNN, Decision Tree, Random Forest, SVM, ANN, AdaBoost and Ridge